Table of Contents

-Heat rash, also called miliaria or prickly heat, is a skin irritation that stings and makes your skin red.
-If you have heat rash, your skin may feel itchy, small bumps may form, and you may feel some "prickly," tingling pain.
+Heat rash is a skin irritation that stings and makes your skin red.
+It is also called miliaria or prickly heat.
+If you have heat rash, your skin may feel itchy.
+Small bumps may form, and you may feel some “prickly,” tingling pain.

-Heat rash is most likely to appear in places where skin touches skin, such as the following:
+Heat rash usually looks like a cluster of pimples or small blisters.
+It is most likely to appear in places where skin touches skin, including:

 What causes heat rash?